 When you’re sending money to friends and family using Venmo, you typically don’t need to worry about paying taxes or reporting the transactions to the IRS.
 But if you use Venmo or other peer-to-peer payment platforms, like PayPal or the Cash app, for business payments and purposes, you’ll need to report the income and pay taxes on the money you receive.

-Here are some examples of transactions that you don’t have to report to the IRS or pay income taxes on:
+Here are some examples of transactions you don’t have to report to the IRS or pay income taxes on:

 -